Code of Ethics and Conduct.

 9. Intellectual property

-Please safeguard our confidential information, trade secrets and intellectual property (including copyrights, trademarks and patents) in the same way as all other physical assets belonging to the Company.
+You must safeguard our confidential information, trade secrets and intellectual property (including copyrights, trademarks and patents) in the same way as all other physical assets belonging to the company.

 10. Health & Safety